ItsJayPM/sjwlang/README.md

 > STORM 7

 # Use
-To use this language, use this link.
-(ADD LINK)
+To use this language, use [this link](https://poleymagik.github.io/sjwlang/).